denkozhen/forest/README.md

 HOW TO TRY THIS ?

--download archive on your machine
+- download archive on your machine
 - open archive to some folder
 - open this folder from VS code(recomended)/ another IDE
 - start index.html on your local server (in case VS code Open Server recommended)